 But few people in my life, if any, would see both of them as being the same because the people involved (my supervisor and my dad) are so different and the situations were charged in different ways.

 How can Fanon talk about a colonized subject not relating as an other in their own home when even when I was living in a colonized state (ghetto of Chicago) it was made explicitly clear that I was going to be different, and that we weren’t like other people because we were saved?
-Where my dad made us leave a huge Black megachurch because he didn’t trust how political the pastor was getting, so we ended up going to white churches where we were the only people of color?
-And that I am supposed to live in a world where race does and does not matter, because yes we’re Black and Black people are oppressed, but if God chooses all leaders and therefore is the reason why the state exists, then this is just how it’s supposed to be (my father said God chose hitler to lead because God chooses all leaders).
+Where my dad made us leave a huge Black megachurch because he didn’t trust how political the pastor was getting, so we ended up going to white churches where we were some of the only people of color?
+And that I am supposed to live in a world where race does and does not matter, because yes we’re Black and Black people are oppressed, but if God chooses all leaders and therefore is the reason why the state exists, then this is just how it’s supposed to be (my father once said that God chose Hitler to lead because God chooses all leaders).